 A long-awaited tribute to the legacy of the pioneering African American Greek-letter fraternities and sororities on the University of Tennessee at Chattanooga campus has formally been unveiled.
 On Friday, Oct.
 6, as part of Homecoming Week, a grand opening ceremony was held to introduce UTC Divine Nine Heritage Park, a monument and destination spot to educate the campus on the origins, history and purpose of the National Panhellenic Council’s “Divine Nine.”

-The Advisory Board for the University of Tennessee at Chattanooga will meet on Monday, Feb.
-6, in Room 102 of the Mapp Building on campus.
-The meeting begins at 1 p.m.
-EST.
+The Advisory Board for the University of Tennessee at Chattanooga will meet on Monday, Oct.
+2, in Room 102 of the Mapp Building on campus.
+The meeting will begin at 9 a.m.
+EDT.

 At UTC, great opportunities come from understanding why we exist, who we are, and our impact on lives, community, and society.
 Working together over 10 years, we have made significant strides as Chattanooga’s university.
 As we look to this next decade, our actions must be relevant, easily understood, and difference-makers.
 We must be innovative as we stay true to our values and who we are.